Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Multi-Objective SMC

 \begin{proof}[sketch] (1)~follows directly from \Cref{thm:UnderapproxConf} and \Cref{alg:incremental}'s construction (\ie the use of the union bound to distribute~$\alpha$).
-For (2), observe that, when sampling indefinitely with ideal LSS, almost surely all Pareto-optimal strategies $\sigma^\mathit{opt}_i$ will be sampled eventually.
+For (2), observe that, when sampling indefinitely with ideal LSS on finite MDPs, almost surely all Pareto-optimal strategies $\sigma^\mathit{opt}_i$ will be sampled eventually.
 At that (unknown) point, with probability $\gamma$ (by \Cref{alg:incremental}'s construction), all of the $B_{\sigma^\mathit{opt}_i}$ contain the strategy's true mean, and thus $\overline{C}$ is an overapproximation.
-In the worst case, the true mean is at the most pessimistic corner, so at a distance of $\sqrt{2d\varepsilon^2}$ from the most optimistic corner. \end{proof} Thus, in the limit, we are $\gamma$-confident that the true Pareto front is fully enveloped by $\underline{C}$ and $\overline{C}$: they form a \emph{simultaneous $\gamma$ confidence band} for the true front.
+In the worst case, the true mean is at the most pessimistic corner, so at a ($d$-dimensional Euclidean) distance of $2\sqrt{d\varepsilon^2}$ from the most optimistic corner, or vice-versa. \end{proof} Thus, in the limit, we are $\gamma$-confident that the true Pareto front is fully enveloped by $\underline{C}$ and $\overline{C}$: they form a \emph{simultaneous $\gamma$ confidence band} for the true front.